odashi/davinci-functions/README.md

 # davinci-functions
-Library to ask OpenAPI GPT3 for generating Python literals
+Library to ask OpenAPI GPT3 for generating Python literals.

+This library is prepared to record prompts that would be useful for Python programs.
+If you developed something, let's make a pull request!

 ## Getting started